Vincent-the-gamer/cardforge/README.md

     <a href="./README_zh.md">中文文档</a>
 </p>

-# Notice
+> [!NOTE]

-This repo is not final, some details will be added in the future.
+> This repo is in progress, some details will be added in the future.

 # Features
 - 💪 Real-time card part switching --- Card is built by tiny parts instead of pre-exported pictures.